dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/confirmations.md

 ### Customizing your confirmation page

-By default, Screendoor displays a nice confirmation page when their response has been successfully submitted:
+By default, Screendoor displays a nice confirmation page when a response has been successfully submitted:

 ![The default confirmation page.](../images/confirmations_1.png)